JC-Ge/hbuilderx-shortcuts/README.md

 ## Features

-- Migrate the shortcut key of hbuilderx to vscode.
+- Use hbuilderx shortcuts in vscode.
-- Add hbuilderx snippets to vscode.
+- Use hbuilderx snippets in vscode.